DoriszAlbrecht/Bayesian_Examples.jl/README.md

 end

 ```
-After specifying the data generating function and a couple of facilitator and additional functions for the particular model (whole module can be found in _src_ folder), we can define the (pp::Structure\_of\_Model, θ) function where the first term is the previously defined sturture, that is unpacked inside of the function, θ is the vector of parameters.
+After specifying the data generating function and a couple of facilitator and additional functions for the particular model (whole module can be found in _src_ folder), we can make the model structure callable, returning the log density.
+The logjac is needed because of the transformation we make on the parameters.

 ```julia
 function (pp::StochasticVolatility)(θ)